CH6832/packages-manager/README.md

 ### Usage

-2. Run the script `main.cpp` with appropriate commands:
+2. Run the script `main.cpp` with appropriate commands.

 ## :books: Resources used to create this project

 * CPlusPlus
   * [C++ Programming Language](https://devdocs.io/cpp/)